Trevor Chappell (radio presenter): 1995–2000: Early radio career

-2003–present: Host of Overnights & Afternoons
+2003–2026: Host of Overnights & Afternoons

-Chappell is the long-time host of the Overnights program Australia-wide on Monday to Thursday mornings (Michael Pavlich hosts the program on Friday, Saturday and Sunday mornings) from 2:00 am to 6:00 am AEST (midnight to 4:00 am AWST).
+Chappell was the long‑time host of the Overnights program, broadcast Australia‑wide on Monday to Thursday mornings (with Rod Quinn hosting Friday, Saturday and Sunday mornings) from 2:00 am to 6:00 am AEST (midnight to 4:00 am AWST).

-The program features a "How, When, Where, Why" quiz on minutiae of pop culture: television, popular music, movies, comic books etc., which stimulates discussions within that framework, with only occasional excursions into real life events.
-Regular guests include Scott Goodings (on television).
-The light-hearted atmosphere evaporates for the second half of the program, when adult subjects are discussed at a mature level, with guest interviewees and talkback callers featuring heavily.
-An overwhelming proportion of listeners, or at least respondents who go to air, are male, many of whom identify themselves as truck drivers.
-The program may be heard live on the ABC's Internet service and is available to be heard online for the following seven days.
-Chappell had listeners in Monterrey, Mexico; Portland, Oregon; Cheung Chau, Hong Kong; Tokyo, Japan; and Denver, Colorado, Vancouver BC.
+The program featured a “How, When, Where, Why” quiz on minutiae of pop culture — television, popular music, movies, comic books and more — which stimulated discussions within that framework, with only occasional excursions into real‑life events.
+Regular guests included Scott Goodings (television).
+The light‑hearted atmosphere typically shifted in the second half of the program, when adult subjects were discussed at a more mature level, with guest interviewees and talkback callers featuring heavily.
+An overwhelming proportion of callers, or at least those who went to air, were male, many identifying themselves as truck drivers.

-Some callers during the quiz have said that Chappell did not give clues out during the quiz; however the technical operator and second host, Michael Pavlich, became known as a "massive clue giver".
+The program could be heard live on the ABC’s Internet service and was available online for seven days.
+Chappell had listeners in Monterrey (Mexico), Portland (Oregon), Cheung Chau (Hong Kong), Tokyo (Japan), Denver (Colorado) and Vancouver (BC).
+Some callers during the quiz said that Chappell did not give clues, whereas the technical operator and second host, Michael Pavlich, became known as a “massive clue giver”.

-In July 2023, ABC announced that Chappell will host afternoons on ABC Radio Melbourne after 23 years at helm of Overnights.
-In November 2024, ABC announced that Chappell will return to host Overnights.
+In July 2023, ABC announced that Chappell would host Afternoons on ABC Radio Melbourne after 23 years at the helm of Overnights.
+In November 2024, ABC announced that Chappell would return to host Overnights.
+He concluded his tenure on the program in July 2026 after a 26‑year run.
+Francis Leach replaced him.